The Client Protection Pathway is…

 6. Social Rating

-7. Client Protection Certification (completed in the last 3 years)
+7. Client Protection Certification tool in SPI Online (completed in the last 2 years)

 Your assessment options are the following: